fortify/sample-parser/README.md

           ]
         ]
       ```
-        The top array can contain up to 3 elements representing the 3 columns.
-If array contains more than 3 elements, elements over the 3rd one are ignored.
+        The top array can contain up to three elements representing the three columns.
+If the array contains more than three elements, only the first three elements are "seen."
+The rest are ignored.
-        Column N definition consists of 1 or more fields definition of the following structure:
+        Column N definition consists of one or more fields defined with the following structure:
         ```javascript
             {
               "type": " -- value -- ",